Skewed X-inactivation: Secondary skewing

 Secondary skewing occurs when an X-linked mutation affects cell proliferation or survival.
 If a mutation on one X chromosome negatively affects a cell's ability to proliferate or survive, there will end up being a larger proportion of cells with the other X chromosome active.
 This selection of one X chromosome can vary between tissue types, as it depends on the specific gene and its activity in the tissue, with rapidly dividing cells giving selection processes more time to work.
 Blood cells, for example, tend to have the highest rates of skewing due to the extremely high dividing and replacement rate within the human body.
 The strength of selection can also vary depending on the gene under selection, and so skewing can occur at different rates and to different extents.

 Secondary selection tends to cause an increase in skewing with age.
 This is primarily due to a longer span over which selective pressure has room in which to act.
 Skewing is still seen in young children, but with a lower frequency and at less extreme levels in most cases.

 Clinical significance

 Skewed X-inactivation has medical significance due to its impacts on X-linked diseases.
 X-chromosome skewing has an ability to amplify diseases on the X chromosome.
-In wildtype women, recessive diseases on the X chromosome are often unexpressed due to the roughly even inactivation process, which prevents mutated alleles from becoming heavily expressed.
+In wild type women, recessive diseases on the X chromosome are often unexpressed due to the roughly even inactivation process, which prevents mutated alleles from becoming heavily expressed.
 However, skewed inactivation can lead to a more severe expression of the disease.

 The diseased X-linked allele can also cause strong selection in a heterozygote for the cells with the diseased allele on the inactive chromosome.
 Therefore, strong skewing in female members of a family can suggest they are carriers of an X-linked disease.